-At Longlands Primary School and Nursery our principles align to the above.
+At Albury and Puller Memorial schools our principles align to the above.
 We endeavour to work in partnership and collaboration with children and their families so that they are supported from an early stage by being a part of and leading the conversations about change and aims for their children.
-We are keen to support families in a strength and solution-based approach.

-encouraging motivation and confidence to improve their own agency to make safe and positive decisions for themselves and their children.
+We are keen to support families in a strength and solution-based approach, encouraging motivation and confidence to improve their own agency to make safe and positive decisions for themselves and their children.